Public Tax Sale Information

 Tax Sale Investors agree to buy the liens for the delinquent tax amounts interest and advertising plus any other delinquent tax assessed to each parcel.
 Some parcels may have multiple years.
 NE Statute 77-1807.

 The Scotts Bluff County Tax Sale will be conducted in Round Robin format.
-Prior to the Tax Sale numbers are assigned to each investor.
+Prior to the Tax Sale numbers are assigned to each registered investor.
 Numbers are assigned by a random generator.
-The assigned numbers will be given to each bidder at the time of check in.
-The number assigned shall represent the order in which each bidder may bid.
-Bidders may purchase the parcel offered or pass.
-Should they pass, the parcel will be offered to the next bidder each time until that parcel is purchased, continuing with each parcel until all parcels are sold.
-Parcels will be offered in high/low order, starting with the highest parcel at the time of the sale.
+The assigned numbers will be given to each “bidder” at the time of check in.
+The number assigned shall represent the order in which each “bidder” will sit.
+“Bidders” will be offered a parcel, they may purchase the parcel offered or pass.
+Should they pass, the parcel will be offered to the next “bidder” until that parcel is purchased, continuing with each parcel until all parcels are sold.
+Parcels will be offered in high dollar to low dollar order, starting with the highest dollar parcel at the time of the sale.
+Should a “bidder” pass on the parcel offered, they will not have an opportunity to purchase another parcel until their next turn.

 Payment: